 As the 20th century drew to a close, sparkles, rhinestones and other glamorous elements were added to leotard designs.

 2016 Simone Biles

-The increased exposure of regular gymnastics on TV, the internet and eventually social media has led to the growth of a multi-million dollar gymnastics leotard industry.
+The history of gymnastics leotards changed significantly with increased exposure of regular gymnastics on TV, the internet and eventually social media.
+The changes in the way society communicates have led to the growth of a multi-million dollar gymnastics leotard industry.

 The iconic Simone Biles is a globally recognized face and young gymnasts around the world are desperate to emulate not just her skills but her appearance as well.